the-other-mariana/the-other-mariana.github.io/_posts/2023-02-02-the-color-signal-processing.md

 $$

 the set of all spectral densities metamerically equivalent to $C(\lambda)$; this is an equivalence class.
 Metameric classes are a partition of $P$.
 Some of these classes may contain a single element of $P$, such as 0, while most will contain an infinite number of elements.
 We refer to $[C]$ as a **color**.

+## References

+Dubois, E. (2010).
+The Structure and Properties of Color Spaces and the Representation of Color Images.
+Springer.